ccims/ccims-frontend/README.md

 ## Credits

-Further information regarding the members who have worked on the frontend of the system can be found on page [Frontend Team](https://ccims.github.io/ccims-frontend/additional-documentation/frontend-team.html) located in the documentation.
+Further information regarding the members who have worked on the frontend of the system can be found on page [Contributors](https://ccims.github.io/ccims-frontend/additional-documentation/contributors.html) located in the documentation.

 ## License

 (TODO: specify this part)